Alternate Blood Hunter

 • You gain a flying speed equal to your walking speed.

-• When you damage a creature with a fang attack, it has disadvantage on its saving throws to resist the effects of your Blood Rites until the end of your next turn.
+• When you damage a creature with a Fang attack, it has disadvantage on its saving throws to resist the effects of your Blood Rites until the end of your next turn.

 • For every 10 years that pass, your body only ages 1 year.